May Our Actions Show Our Righteousness

 Yet after James talks about Abraham’s great faith in action (James 2:25), he immediately adds Rahab as another example.
 Rahab, you may recall, was a prostitute who risked her life to protect two Jewish spies—and she wasn’t even Jewish.

 By one brave act, she showed her faith—her righteousness—and she was spared from death as a result.

 Rahab gives me hope.
 She was a woman in a male-dominated society, worked in a reviled profession, and didn’t have the right heritage.
 She was the quintessential outsider, yet that didn’t matter.

-Our past and our circumstances don’t matter to God, but the things we do now, that’s what matters.
+Our past and our circumstances don’t matter to God, but the things we do now.
+That’s what matters.
+That’s righteousness.